The 85 Fund: Expenditures

 The group donated $300,000 to the Independent Women's Forum, a conservative nonprofit organization.

+In 2011 and 2012, Leonard Leo arranged for Liberty Consulting, a firm owned by Ginni Thomas, wife of Supreme Court justice Clarence Thomas, to be paid $80,000 by Kellyanne Conway and her firm The Polling Company, billed to the Judicial Education Project.
+Leo directed Conway not to mention Ginni Thomas in the paperwork.
+Leo told The Washington Post, "As an advisor to JEP I have long been supportive of its opinion research relating to limited government, and The Polling Company, along with Ginni Thomas's help, has been an invaluable resource for gauging public attitudes."
+He also said "Knowing how disrespectful, malicious and gossipy people can be, I have always tried to protect the privacy of Justice Thomas and Ginni."

 In 2020, The 85 Fund provided $750,000 in funding to the Mercatus Center, a think tank affiliated with George Mason University.

 In 2020, The 85 Fund donated $1 million to the Accountability and Civics Trust Project, formerly run by Matthew Whitaker.
-The Accountability and Civics Trust Project filed a complaint to the Office of Special Council to investigate Jennifer Granholm, the current United States Secretary of Energy.
+The Accountability and Civics Trust Project filed a complaint to the Office of Special Council to investigate Jennifer Granholm, the then current United States Secretary of Energy.

 In 2020, The 85 Fund donated $2 million to the Government Accountability Institute, a group founded by former White House strategist Steve Bannon and investigator Peter Schweizer and chaired by Rebekah Mercer.

+In September 2024, Leo wrote to recipients of 85 Fund grants to say that he was conducting a "comprehensive review" to determine whether recipients are being assertive enough to "operationalize or weaponize the conservative vision" to "crush liberal dominance at the choke points of influence and power in our society."